bartlettD/nzxt-gamma-usb3/Docs/hd-audio-debug.md

 In this case, a suitable replacement connector which met the specific mechanical requirements of this project could not be found.

-So I stole the old connectors from the original board. :shrug:
+So I stole the old connectors from the original board. :man_shrugging:

 This was a good lesson in verifying even what is expected to be trivial.